rmeliana/FabAcademy/docs/4Computer Controlled Cutting/4Computer Controlled Cutting.md

 ![](imgs/TP2.jpeg){style="height:440px"}
 </center>

-Then, when it reached 180°C, I placed the Midorya print, closed it again and set the time to 20 seconds.
+Then, when it reached 180°C, I placed the Midoryia print, closed it again and set the time to 20 seconds.

 <center>
 ![](imgs/TP3.jpeg){style="height:440px"} &nbsp;